pubgeo/IARPA-SMART/documentation/specifications/region_model_spec.md

 Site Summary features within the Region Model are summaries of Site Models.
 All of the information herein should be extracted directly from the corresponding Site Model.

 The following is a list of all properties defined within a Site Summary feature's `properties`.
-With one exception, they are all **mandatory.**
+Unless explicitly noted, they are all **mandatory.**

 ### `type` (string)